-Model features Pre-Order US$79 for November release - Limited Edition - 29cm x 21cm - Relatively simple rigging - High quality Cartograf decal sheets for 5 aircraft including lozenge - 147 high quality injection moulded plastic parts - Optional early and late production lower wings and struts - Optional instrument panels, propellers and flares - Highly detailed Daimler-Mercedes D.IIIa/D.IIIaü engine -11 photo-etched metal detail parts including LMG 08/15 Spandau cooling jackets - Fine in scale rib tape detail.
+Model features Released on 9 December 2019 - Limited Edition - SOLD OUT on 13 February 2020 - 29cm x 21cm - Relatively simple rigging - High quality Cartograf decal sheets for 5 aircraft including lozenge - 147 high quality injection moulded plastic parts - Optional early and late production lower wings and struts - Optional instrument panels, propellers and flares - Highly detailed Daimler-Mercedes D.IIIa/D.IIIaü engine -11 photo-etched metal detail parts including LMG 08/15 Spandau cooling jackets - Fine in scale rib tape detail.
 Full rigging diagrams.

 Often overshadowed by its more famous contemporaries Fokker and Albatros, Pfalz Flugzeugwerke GmbH was nevertheless responsible for manufacturing what was possibly the most elegant of all Great War aircraft, the Pfalz D.III and D.IIIa fighters.
 After spending the first few years of the war essentially building aircraft designed by other manufacturers, in 1917 Pflaz became serious about entering the competitive German fighter market with one of their own designs.